‘Aaja re e… main toh kab se khadi is dwar,

 She moved to Mumbai in 1945 along with Master Vinayak’s company.
 In 1948, after Vinayak’s death, she came under the mentorship of music director Gulam Haider.
 He was the one who introduced Lata to the Hindi film industry.

 After moving to Mumbai, Lata started training under Ustad Aman Ali Khan of Bhendi Bazaar Gharana.

 Bhendi Bazaar Gharana is known to blend the riches of Hindustani classical music with Carnatic music to create the best music foundation for their students.

-Apart from Lata, Bhendi Bazaar Gharana has given some of the celebrated vocal maestros to the Hindi films such as Manna De, Vasant Despande, Asha Bhosle and Mahendra Kappor.
+Apart from Lata, Bhendi Bazaar Gharana has given some of the celebrated vocal maestros in the Hindi films such as Manna De, Vasant Deshpande, Asha Bhosle, and Mahendra Kapoor.

-Training in classical music under her father Deenanath Mangeshkar in her early years, exposure to acting on stage as well as on silver screen, and finally training under Aman Ali Khan - all these together groomed Lata to become an unmatched talent of that time.
+Training in classical music under her father Deenanath Mangeshkar in her early years, exposure to acting on stage as well as on the silver screen, and finally training under Aman Ali Khan - all these together groomed Lata to become an unmatched talent at that time.

 Essentially, success in any skill depends largely on your mentor.
 And Lata was no exception.
 Her success can be attributed to all her mentors who helped her to develop a strong foundation in classical music and guided her throughout her career.

 Also, it was a time when the actors used to multitask as singers as well.
-Playback singing was yet to take the center stage.
-Hence, Lata had to join hind films as an actor rather than a singer.
+Playback singing was yet to take center stage.
+Hence, Lata had to join Hind films as an actor rather than a singer.

-The reigning trends of the era that were marked mostly with either nasal tones or full throat voices of the singers.
+The reigning trends of the era were marked mostly by either nasal tones or full-throat voices of the singers.
 In that, Lata’s voice brought about a freshness that created an instant universal appeal.